-- Two exams

-- Each exam has a reading section and a writing section

-- There is no coursework
+- Two exams (each worth 50% of the qualification) - Each exam has a reading section and a writing section - There is no coursework

-- Both exams are compulsory - You will also complete a speaking and listening assessment for which you will receive a separate grade this will not count towards your overall English grade
+- Both exams are compulsory and closed book - You will also complete a speaking and listening assessment for which you will receive a separate grade this will not count towards your overall English grade.
+You will complete this in Year 10.

-A-levels in English Literature and other essay-based subjects such as History and Sociology
+• A-levels in English Literature and other essay-based subjects such as History and Sociology

-Students of English go on to a wide variety of exciting careers including copywriting, editing, publishing, teaching, journalism, film and TV, law, social media, marketing and public relations
+• Students of English go on to a wide variety of exciting careers including copywriting, editing, publishing, teaching, journalism, film and TV, law, social media, marketing and public relations

-- www.aqa.org.uk/english - Please contact Ms Bornstein in the English office (h.bornstein@sydenham.lewisham.sch.uk) or any other English teacher
+- www.aqa.org.uk/english - Please contact Ms. Johnson in the English office (c.johnson@sydenham.lewisham.sch.uk) or any other English teacher